Our History

 Between 2014 and 2022, the service supported 387 families, reflecting both the scale of need and the trust placed in the service by Aboriginal communities.
 On 3 August 2017, the refuge building was officially renamed “Allira’s Place” in memory of Allira Green, a 23-year-old Aboriginal woman who was five months pregnant when she was murdered by her partner, ensuring her story remains central to the service’s purpose and advocacy.

-Today, the organisation is intentionally shifting from a purely crisis-driven model toward healing-centred, long-term outcomes — focusing on sustainable tenancies, generational change, and strong partnerships with Aboriginal organisations to support safer futures for women and children.
+In recent years, AWCCS has continued to grow and adapt in response to demand.
+Today, the organisation is shifting from a purely crisis-driven model toward healing-centred, long-term outcomes — focusing on sustainable tenancies, generational change, and strong partnerships with Aboriginal organisations to support safer futures for women and children.